pshiuu/nextjs-rag-langchain/docs/chatbot-styling-guide.md

 ### 2. Customizing Styles

+The styling interface features a side-by-side layout:

+- **Left Panel**: Style controls organized into sections
+- **Right Panel**: Live preview showing your embed in action

-The styling interface is organized into sections:
+Style controls are organized into sections:

 #### Colors